Evan Boehm

-Evan Boehm (born August 19, 1993) is a former American football center.
-He played college football at Missouri.
+Evan Boehm (born August 19, 1993) is an American former professional football player who was a center in the National Football League (NFL).
+He played college football for the Missouri Tigers.

-Early years
+Early life

 At Missouri, Boehm was teammates with Markus Golden and both served as team captains for the Tigers.
-As a Junior in high school in 2010, Boehm was centerpiece on the Lee's Summit West High School team that won the Missouri Class 5 State Championship.
+As a junior in high school in 2010, Boehm was centerpiece on the Lee's Summit West High School team that won the Missouri Class 5 State Championship.
 As a senior in 2011, Boehm won the Thomas A. Simone Award, which is given to the most outstanding high school football player in the Kansas City Metro Area.
 Boehm's father, Royce, was his high school head football coach.

 College career

 Boehm earned a verbal scholarship from Missouri when he was in eighth grade, before he even started high school.
 As a starter all four years at Missouri, he set a school record with 52 consecutive starts.
 As a freshman, he started 12 games at left guard before starting 40 consecutive games at center in his final three years after switching positions prior to his sophomore year.